 DAY 2 of My Spiti Valley Bike Trip Itinerary

-After waking up early and spending some time by the Chandrataal Lake, I hiked back till my camp (that was situated 3 Kms away) and started my journey till Kaza – my next destination.
-But first, I rode till Batal and from there I biked my way to Kunzum Pass.
+After waking up early and spending some time by the Chandrataal Lake, I hiked back to my camp (which was situated 3 Km away) and started my journey to Kaza – my next destination.
+But first, I rode to Batal and from there I biked my way to Kunzum Pass.

 Once I reached Kunzum Pass, I was happy that I was getting closer to my destination.
 However, that was not the case. because it took me around two and a half hours to cover a distance of only 75 km.
 After, all I was amidst the rugged Himalayan terrain.

-I kept riding my bike and finally reached Kaza – the commercial Hub of Spiti and also its headquarter.
+I kept riding my bike and finally reached Kaza – the commercial Hub of Spiti and its headquarters.
 There are many budget hotels and homestays available around.
 I checked into this place known as the Nyingma House located in the main market of Kaza.
 It was a cosy and comfortable room with a clean washroom and cordial staff.

 I knew for a fact that there were many places to visit near Kaza.
 Two important ones were Key Monastery and Kibber.
-Hence, I regained my energy and drove to both these places.
+Hence, I regained my energy and drove to both of these places.

 Riding to Key Monastery from Kaza

 Riding from Kaza to Key Monastery is a beautiful experience.
 The terrain is breathtaking.
 On seeing Key Monastery from a distance, I felt awe-inspired.
 It looked like built deep into a cliff.
 In actuality, Key Monastery is located on top of a hill at 4166 meters above sea level.
-It is the biggest monastery of Spiti Valley and a religious training centre for the Lamas.
+It is the biggest monastery in Spiti Valley and a religious training centre for the Lamas.

 Key Monastery is a place where faith meets expedition for travelers.
 This place will give a very soothing and sedate feeling.
 You’d want to just sit back, close your eyes and feel the positive vibe around.
 If you’re interested, you can even stay at Key Monastery and get to know the Buddhist monks’ way of life.
 I plan to do so next time.